-- All contributions or other monies received by or on behalf of the candidate, including: - 2 The identification of any individual who makes any contribution - The date of the contribution - Amount of each contribution - The date of the deposit into a campaign account - Occupation/employer information - Cumulative totals contributed by each individual - The name and address of every payee to whom any expenditure is made, and the date, amount and purpose or reason for the expenditure. - All periodic bank statements or other statements for the campaign account. - All activity related to petty cash accounts. - Ensure all contributions other than in-kind contributions and qualifying contributions are evidenced by a written record in the form of: - A check drawn on the account of the actual contributor: - A money order or cashier's check containing the name of the actual contributor; or - 2 A written receipt with a copy of the receipt given to the contributor and a copy maintained in the records of the candidate. - Preserve all records and copies of all finance reports for two years after the election. - Ensure all records are maintained at a single location within the state and available for inspection: by the Commission during regular business hours; available for public inspection either by immediate disclosure through electronic means or at the candidate's campaign headquarters; available upon request by the Attorney General, the county, city or town attorney or the filing officer.
+- All contributions or other monies received by or on behalf of the candidate, including: - The identification of any individual who makes any contribution - ☑ The date of the contribution - Amount of each contribution - 2 The date of the deposit into a campaign account - Occupation/employer information - 2 Cumulative totals contributed by each individual - The name and address of every payee to whom any expenditure is made, and the date, amount and purpose or reason for the expenditure. - All periodic bank statements or other statements for the campaign account. - All activity related to petty cash accounts. - Ensure all contributions other than in-kind contributions and qualifying contributions are evidenced by a written record in the form of: - 2 A check drawn on the account of the actual contributor; - D A money order or cashier's check containing the name of the actual contributor; or - 2 A written receipt with a copy of the receipt given to the contributor and a copy maintained in the records of the candidate. - Preserve all records and copies of all finance reports for two years after the election. - Ensure all records are maintained at a single location within the state and available for inspection: by the Commission during regular business hours; available for public inspection either by immediate disclosure through electronic means or at the candidate's campaign headquarters; available upon request by the Attorney general, the county, city or town attorney or the filing officer.

-Campaign Finance Reports for Participating candidates 30,33,34
+Campaign Finance Reports for Participating candidates^{30,33,34}

 Participating candidates are required to file timely campaign finance reports.
-Late reports are subject to a Commission penalty of \$180 a day for legislative candidates and \$490 a day for statewide candidates.
+Late reports are subject to a Commission penalty of \$220 a day for legislative candidates and \$600 a day for statewide candidates.
+Additionally, the Commission may require full repayment of any/all Clean Elections funds the candidate has received.